ARPspoofing/Peggle/README.md

             - Glowing should not change the triangle object to an triangle object
             - Lighting up should not change the triangle object to an triangle object
             - Removing from gameplay should not change the triangle object to an triangle object

+          - CaptureObject (Bucket)
+            - Starting the game should make the capture object move horizontally
+            - Spook power up mode should make the ammo ball bounce off the top of the capture object
+            - In non-spook power up, an ammo ball falling into the capture object should increase ammo count by one
+            - In non-spook power up, an ammo ball falling into the capture object should display a rainbow confetti animation

 ## Written Answers